-5.6 All applications are forwarded to the Executive Dean/CCM who prepares a summary assessment and advice, including whether or not an application is endorsed by the Faculty/Cost Centre.
-Also, if there is more than one application, the Executive Dean/CCM can rank the applications.
+5.6 All applications are forwarded to the CCM who prepares a summary assessment and advice, including whether or not an application is endorsed by the Cost Centre.

 5.7 Complete applications are forwarded to the Director, Human Resources by a date specified by the latter in the call for applications.
 An incomplete application will not be considered by the PDP Committee.

 - Chair of the University’s Learning and Teaching Committee

 - Director, Human Resources (or nominee)

 6.2 To evaluate applications, the PDP Committee applies the criteria defining merit and ensures the requirements in 4.3 above are met.

 6.3 On behalf of the Committee, the Chair of the PDP Committee makes recommendations to the Vice-Chancellor and President.